Name: My Business Venture (Also known as MBV sites). The creator is Thomas Stridiron.

 My final thoughts:

 Look my main points about MBV is this are as I said before:

-If you have an extra few $1,000 to spend and know how to run a site/do marketing for it, I would say you can try this business out.
-If not, there are less riskier ways to build a successful site:
+1) If you have an extra few $1,000 to spend and know how to run a site/do marketing for it, I would say you can try this business out.
+If not, there are less costly ways to build a successful site:

-And there are simply no guarantees, especially with “turnkey” businesses.
-Every single investment has it’s risk, please do not believe that there’s actual full proof opportunities” out there, it cannot happen with MBV, even the alternative I provide, nothing, it depends on the business and the work you put in, remember that.
+2) Again, there are simply no guarantees, especially with “turnkey” businesses.
+Every single investment has it’s risk, please do not believe that there’s actual “full proof opportunities” out there, it cannot happen with MBV, even the alternative I provide, nothing, it depends on the business and the work you put in, remember that.

 At least with what I present, you risk basically nothing…but I will tell you, what I propose actually has great educational lessons on building a real business (I’m sure MBV does too, but again, there’s less financial risk with my option, especially if you haven’t the money to invest into something like this).